 - Lay out the necessary material and tools to have them ready for the intended work. - 2.
-Put the actuator out of operation (see the 'Decommissioning' section). - 3.
-Remove the actuator from the valve (see the 'Removal' section).
+Put the actuator out of operation (see the 'Decommissioning' chapter). - Remove the actuator from the valve (see the 'Removal' chapter).

-To remove an actuator with "stem extends" fail-safe action and/or with preloaded springs, a certain signal pressure must be applied to the actuator (see the 'Removal' section).
+To remove an actuator with "stem extends" fail-safe action and/or with preloaded springs, a certain signal pressure must be applied to the actuator (see the 'Removal' chapter).
 Afterwards, the signal pressure must be removed and the air supply disconnected again and locked.

 - Relieve the compression from the preloaded springs.
-See 'Relieving the spring compression in the actuator' in the 'Removal' section. - Unthread and remove the nuts and bolts (including the washers) from around the actuator casing.
+See section 'Relieving the spring compression in the actuator' in the 'Removal' chapter. - 5.
+Unthread and remove the bolts and nuts including shims from around the diaphragm case.
+Keep the parts in a safe place for later use.